 The first thing to remember when taking portraits of kids is that kids generally expect adults to be, well, on the boring side.
 Adults can be so serious, but when we can let our silly side out we shall be rewarded with smiles and delights of glee from the little ones.

 When I meet a family for the first time I try to create some kind of bond with the children I will be later photographing.
 I try to make a certain level of contact with them that can sometimes be just between us.
 Silly faces work great and taking an interest in what the child holds important also creates a greater level of understanding.
 I try to find out from the parents if the child(ren) is interested in a certain animal or character.
 It allows a conversation to begin.
-When I start shooting I do have a few tricks up my sleeve.
-Some of the techniques that can work are playing peak-a-boo.
-I may have to be patient with this one, but I can guarantee smiles do emerge and they are some of the most natural.
-I cannot imagine what the child otherwise thinks of the black box I am holding in front of my face, but if it is a tool that I can hide behind and peak out from with a very silly look on my face who would not smile.

 I also keep with me a few little silly finger puppets that also like to play peak-a-boo.
 As seen in the above photo this little guy is trying to spy where my little felted friend will appear next.
 I captured some great smiles when he did find it and when the child smiles so freely the parents naturally break out into grins as well.